bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js87">87.
 Reverse an Array</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-To reverse an array in JavaScript, you can use the reverse() method, which is available for arrays.
-This method reverses the elements of an array in place.
+<p>To reverse an array in JavaScript, you can use the
+<span class="consolas">reverse()</span> method, which is available for arrays.
+This
+method reverses the elements of an array in place.</p>
 <pre>
 function reverseArray(arr) {
 // Use the reverse() method to reverse the array in place